ebadmail/spree_product_customizations/README.md

 SpreeProductCustomizations
 ==========================

+This Spree extension allows adding custom calculations to products that affect the pricing.
+E.g. you could sell fabric by the metre with a custom multiplier.

-This is a NOT YET READY skeleton for a newer version of 1/2 of the functionality of spree_flexi_variants.
+This is a newer version of 1/2 of the functionality of spree_flexi_variants.
+It includes the product customizations without the ad-hoc options.

-I'm extracting the product customizations code out into this extension, and updating it for spree master.
+It seems to be working now, if you see any bugs please open an issue or send a pull request.

+Master will be the most up to date branch.
+As we update master for newer versions of Spree we'll create a branch for the previous supported version.

 Installation
 ------------